 I added a secret ingredient to the containers – I was concerned that the fill hole was open so mosquitoes could lay eggs in the standing water.
 I created a hole cover by cutting up an old planter liner and stuffing a bit of the liner into each container hole.
 It was an easy solution instead of spending money on a mosquito dunk.
-According to Ken and his team, the boxes are made from restaurant grade plastics, so are safe to grow vegetables in.
+According to the comapny, the boxes are made from restaurant grade plastics, so are safe to grow vegetables in.

-My only qualm about the design of the planter is I am not fond of reading the lettering of the soil cover.
+My only qualm – besides the potential for mosquitoes – about the design of the planter is I am not fond of reading the lettering of the soil cover.
+It is unattractive.
 Up on my balcony where no one dares go it was okay, but I flipped it upside down to the wordless side for the planters next to my main pathway.
 However, I found out that if it rains the reverse side of the cover gets a bit moldy and unattractive.
 Grow Box Management – I think you should have the planting by numbers printed on the back side of the liner, not the top side.
 It would be more attractive.